Firebase Admin Adapter

 Querying Data

-The Firebase adapters provide a standardized way to filter and limit your queries using the constraints
+The Firebase adapters provide a standardized way to filter and limit your queries using the constraints query

 parameter.
 This approach ensures a consistent API across Realtime Database and Firestore, for both web and admin